ClubMecatronica-ESPOL/NASAChallenge2025/README.md

 This project aims to **better understand sharks**, their foraging patterns, and contribute to **marine ecosystem conservation**.

+> Note: The models of the Shark Tracker can be found in the `models` folder.

 ---

 ## 🛠 Project Features